Paul Adams II

 The USC BAA Scholarship Committee shall select the scholarship recipients.
-For selection purposes, applicants shall be ranked by the committee according to a combination of academic promise (as determined by transcript and/or college G.P.A.) and financial need (as determined by analysis of the information presented on the FAFSA, and case by case circumstances).
+For selection purposes, applicants shall be ranked by the committee according to a combination of academic promise (as determined by transcript and/or college G.P.A.) and financial need (as determined by analysis of the information presented on the FAFSA, and case-by-case circumstances).
 The applicants with the highest rankings will be advanced to Phase II for interviews.
 Receipt or potential receipt of other scholarships or student financial aid may be considered in the selection process.

 Amount of Award

 The average undergraduate annual award is $3,000.00 and the average graduate annual award is $1,000.00, and is finalized prior to the start of the new academic year.

-The Office of Black Alumni Programs shall send to the recipients a notice of selection specifying the terms of the award.
-Recipients shall be known as a “Black Alumni Association Scholar (BAA Scholar).”
-IMPORTANT NOTE: As with other university scholarships, the amount of your award is tentative until approved by the USC Office of Financial Aid.
+The USC BAA shall email the recipients a notice of selection specifying the terms of the award.
+Recipients shall be known as “USC Black Alumni Association Scholars (BAA Scholars).”
+IMPORTANT NOTE: as with other university scholarships, the amount of your award is tentative until approved by the USC Office of Financial Aid.
 If you have already reached the maximum level of scholarships and grants that you are eligible for, your award will be reduced or redirected to another qualified student.
 Notifications will occur June-August.

 Volunteer Hour Requirements

 The BAA Scholarship award does not automatically renew.
 The award is for the academic year only.
 Each candidate must complete a new BAA Scholarship Application.
-Past scholarship recipients and their awards are not guaranteed, however, prior scholarship recipients are given additional consideration, if they have also met requirements for consideration and timely submission.
+Past scholarship recipients and their awards are not guaranteed; however, prior scholarship recipients are given additional consideration, if they have also met requirements for consideration and timely submission.

 Former awardees who voluntarily withdraw may be considered for a BAA award within the next upcoming application cycle.